 This project has concluded that the current anti-discrimination legal framework, which is driven by complaints and prosecutions, is unsatisfactory because it does not set out the solution until possibly after the event but it is beyond the scope of this project to offer a comprehensive solution to this problem.
-What this project has done, is to review what is available and, by drawing on this information, make recommendations on how the wayfinding objective may be achieved over time.
+What this project can do, and has done, is to review what is available and, by drawing on this information, make recommendations on how the wayfinding objective may be achieved over time.

-The authors conclude that using current systems and technologies the objective of universal wayfinding cannot be achieved immediately.
-If the view of the DDA referred to in Section 3 is correct, it means that there is a breach of the DDA and there will continue to be a breach of the DDA for a long time into the future.
+The authors have come to the conclusion that with current systems and technologies the objective of universal wayfinding cannot be achieved immediately.
+If the view of the DDA referred to in Section 2 is correct, it means that there is a breach of the DDA and there will continue to be a breach of the DDA for a long time into the future.
 The authors cannot find a way around that.

-In the author's opinion, with the current systems and technologies, there are things that can be done immediately to progress the wayfinding objective and to lay the foundation for the future.
+In the authors opinion, with the current systems and technologies, there are things that can be done immediately to progress the wayfinding objective and to lay the foundation for the future.
 We have set out those things that can be done immediately in the following recommendations.
 Things that can be done in the medium and long term are also set out below:

-8.1 Immediate Action
+7.1 Immediate Action

-1) The fire safety systems required by the Building Code of Australia should be effective in alerting people with a sensory impairment of the activation of the alarm and the location of required exits to enable those people to affect an unaided exit from the building in the event of a fire or other emergency.
+1.)
+The fire safety systems required by the Building Code of Australia should be effective in alerting people with a sensory impairment of the activation of the alarm and the location of required exits to enable those people to effect an unaided exit from the building in the event of a fire or other emergency.